gigety/gigety/README.md

 Gigety milestone 2 will be full of migrations and new feautures:
 This is in hope to ease development of new features.
-Also to improve testing and simplify deployment phase.
+Also to improve testing and enhance the control of deployments.
 We hope to include new options for scalability as well.

 * Spring Cloud Gateway